 What could be easier than using the skills and information we share with others?
 We would be like professional parents.

 As foster parents we need to be reminded the story isn’t over.
 When the past trauma and attachment issues appear to be winning – the story isn’t over.
-When the days are long and no one is around – the story isn’t over.
-When all seems destined for failure – the story isn’t over.
 In fact, Easter reminds us that God can write a new story, one we could have never imagined.